MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-upgrade-previous-version.md

 > [!NOTE]
 > Some customers prefer to have three or four servers for this scenario.
 When the staging server is upgraded, you don't have a backup server for [disaster recovery](how-to-connect-sync-staging-server.md#disaster-recovery).
 With three or four servers, you can prepare one set of primary/standby servers with the updated version, which ensures that there's always a staging server that's ready to take over.

-These steps also work to move from Azure AD Sync or a solution with FIM + Microsoft Entra Connector.
+These steps also work to move from Azure AD Sync or a solution with MIM and the Microsoft Entra Connector.
 These steps don't work for DirSync, but the same swing migration method (also called parallel deployment) with steps for DirSync is in [Upgrade Azure Active Directory Sync (DirSync)](how-to-dirsync-upgrade-get-started.md).

 ### Use a swing migration to upgrade
 1. If you only have one Microsoft Entra Connect server, if you are upgrading from AD Sync, or upgrading from an old version, it's a good idea to install the new version on a new Windows Server.
 If you already have two Microsoft Entra Connect servers, upgrade the staging server first. and promote the staging to active.
 It's recommended to always keep a pair of active/staging server running the same version, but it's not required.